ApexRMS/landfireupdate/README.md

 | EVT Colors.csv       | sc_evt200                           |

 To use this table, open the Access database file using Microsoft Access and locate the tables listed in the second column.
-Right-click each table and select `Export` > `Excel` to export the tables to Excel (*.xlsx) format.
-Open the resulting Excel spreadsheets in Microsoft Excel and use the `File` > `Save As` dialog to convert the file to a CSV file.
-Finally, move the files to the `raw/nonspatial/` subfolder and rename the files to the clean file names listed in the first column.
+Select the table from the navigator on the left and open the `External Data` tab in the main toolbar at the top of the window.
+In this tab, select `Text File` to export the table to a text file.
+In the dialog window that opens, use the `Browse...` button to save the files to the `raw/nonspatial` subfolder and use the textbox to rename the files to the cleaned file names listed in the table above.
+Ensure that the `Export data with formatting and layout` checkbox is *not* checked, and press `OK` to continue.
+In the next window, selected `Delimited` to use comma-separated values and hit `Next`.
+In this window, ensure that `Comma` is selected in the delimiter section, check the `Include Field Names on First Row` checkbox, and set the `Text Qualifier` value to `{none}`.
+Finally, hit `Next` one last time, double check that the correct folder and cleaned file name is set in the `Export to file` text box, and hit `Finish`.

 For example, to prepare the transition table for the SC Geo Area, I first downloaded the Access database file.
 I located the `vegtransf_rv02i_d` table